xrstf/rudi/docs/functions/math-add.md

 # +

 `+` sums up all provided arguments.
 Arguments must evaluate to numeric values.
-`sum` is an alias for this function.
+`add` is an alias for this function.

 ## Examples